CiscoDevNet/webexcc-digital-channels/README.md

 * Modify the flows as per your use case
 * Make flows live with the configured assets

+Note : Queue selection from queue task node is mandatory for any channel flows before making flow live.

 Details of this material is available in IMI connect platform documentation.
 * Login to your IMI connect account
 * Click on `Documentation` under `Help` section